akhilsaini/aws-csa-2017/README.md

 Scheduling the [exam] (https://www.certmetrics.com/amazon/) using amazon's credentials.

+Two levels of the exam for the solution architect one is Certified Soulution Architect-Professional and other is Certified Soulution Architect-Associate.
+To sit for the professional one you need to have the associate as a prerequisite.

 The table below lists the domains measured by this examination and the extent to which they are represented

 |Domain | % of Examination|